psavarmattas/PSMBot-Virtual-Assistant/readme.md

 1. Play videos on YouTube.
 2. Search wikipedia with your queries.
 3. Listen to jokes.
-4. Ask for the weather (only New Delhi,India available right now)
+4. Ask for the weather (only New Delhi, India available right now)